 Here are some of my favourite winter beauty essentials that I’ve been using this past 3 months:

-Soap & Glory Sugar Crush Hand Food, £2.50 for 50ml
+Soap & Glory Sugar Crush Hand Food

-Sugar Crush is a delicious, mouth-watering scent from Soap & Glory and you can now but it in the form of a hand cream!
-Hand Food is an award-winning formula of shea butter, macadamia oil and marshmallow to soothe dry and chapped hands.
+Sugar Crush is a delicious, mouth-watering scent from Soap & Glory and you can now buy it in the form of a hand cream!
+Their Hand Food is an award-winning formula of shea butter, macadamia oil and marshmallow to soothe dry and chapped hands.

 Trind Softening Hand Mask*

-It’s gentle enough for all skin types and can be used up to 3 times a week, but I suggest using half the recommended amount if your skin is a bit sensitive.
-I found the scrubby bits a bit scratchy when my skin was going through a sensitive phase but other than that, it worked well to polish and smooth my skin.
+It’s gentle enough for all skin types and can be used up to 3 times a week, but I suggest using half the recommended amount if you have sensitive skin.
+I found the scrubby bits a bit scratchy when my skin was going through a sensitive phase but other than that, it worked well to polish away dead skincells to reveal healthy looking skin.

 Bee Good launched a competition last year calling for help from beauty bloggers and vloggers to submit their dream lip balm scent.
 The Great British Lip Balm flavours were shortlisted and opened to a public vote to find the eventual winner.

-LUSH Blousey Banana Shampoo*, £9.75
+LUSH Blousey Banana Shampoo*

-Models Own HyperGel in shade Paradise Pink, £5
+Models Own HyperGel in shade Paradise Pink